KeyboardKit lets you create custom keyboards with a few lines of code, using Swift & SwiftUI.

 The demo isnโt code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
 As such, theKeyboardPro

-If you want to try KeyboardKit without having to write any code or build the demo app from Xcode, the KeyboardKit app lets you try out many features by just downloading it from the App Store.
+Download the KeyboardKit app from the App Store to try KeyboardKit without having to write any code or build the demo app from Xcode.

 KeyboardKit is open-source and completely free, but you can support the project by becoming a GitHub Sponsor, upgrading to KeyboardKit Pro or get in touch for freelance work, paid support etc.